nadia-polikarpova/routers/README.md

 ### Error in the original paper

-The original paper has an error: in Fig. 5, which defines the beta-reduction rules).
+The original paper has an error: in Fig. 5, which defines the beta-reduction rules.
-Consider the first rule, beta-reduction for the B router:
+Consider the first rule, beta-reduction for the B router (other rules have the same error):

 - Here the routers `r` for the "inner binders" of the abstraction are moved to the top, but the variables that used to be routed right (to `y`) by `r` are now stuck.